resource-watch/ocean-watch-data/widgets/foo_064_ocean_dependence/README.md

 This file describes the data and processing behind the [Food secuirty and dependence on marine protein widget](https://bit.ly/3BWhuE9) on [Ocean Watch](https://oceanwatchdata.org)

 ## Style and Fuction
-A dorling cartogram map.
+A bubble chart.
 The size of a circle represents the average prevalence of moderate to severe food insecurity 2018-2020.
 The color gradient represents the proportion of protein supply from marine protein from 2018.
 Countries or territories without both data do not have a circle.
 When the widget is displayed at a country/territory-level, the borders of the country/territory and its associated circle are highlighted.

 *Click the `i` button on the [widget](https://bit.ly/3BWhuE9) to read the full description.*